MarkWiltberger/markwiltberger.github.io/docs/index.md

 I help businesses by developing scalable, maintainable software, using Agile practices for effective communication and collaboration with colleagues and stakeholders, in order to efficiently deliver world-class software.

+## Bio
+I have a varied history.
+I have done a lot of things.
+I have always used technology.
+I have helped businesses with technology.

 ## Realtor App REST API Project

 [**_Realtor App_**](/pages/realtor-app) is a web application which allows you to search and post realty listings.